mt-mods/spacecannon/readme.md

 # Overview

-Adds five scifi/space cannons with various projectile-speed and explosion-strength.
+Adds five scifi/space cannons with various projectile-speeds and explosion-strengths.
 The cannons need HV-Power from a `technic` network and can be controlled via formspec/hand, mesecons or digilines.
 They also need to charge first, which can take a couple of seconds depending on cannon-type.